Page from French Bible Moralisee (c 1235-1245),

 Whereas such information could only have been available to Initiates into the Mysteries, it was now publicly available, at least to the extent that it had been given out.
 Importantly, however, this literature is first hand from the Masters of the Wisdom.
 No literature emanating from the teachings of World Teachers had up till then been written down during the lifetime of those teachers.
 It had therefore been subject to many defects and deficiencies of those who undertook to commit it to writing.
 Not only would there have been mistakes but deliberate alterations.
 Such cannot happen with the theosophical literature as given by H.P.B. and some of her Teachers because the original versions of this literature are extant in many copies.
 Even so, significant changes were made as soon as she was dead.
 This reaction is in line with what has happened in every case when some of the truths of existence have been made public before.

-THE SECRET DOCTRINE (S.D.), Vols I and II
+2. S.D.
+THE SECRET DOCTRINE, Vols I and II

 3. S.D.
 THE SECRET DOCTRINE, Vol III, only in the 1897 edition (this material is in C.W.XII)

 34. C.W.
 THE COLLECTED WRITINGS OF H.P.
 BLAVATSKY